smellslikeml/ActionAI/README.md

 ### Installing
 We recommend using a virtual environment to avoid any conflicts with your system's global configuration.
 You can install the required dependencies via pip:

+### Jetson Nano Installation
+We use the [trt_pose repo](https://github.com/NVIDIA-AI-IOT/trt_pose) to extract pose estimations.
+Please look to this repo to install the required dependencies.

 ```bash
 # Assuming your python path points to python 3.x
 pip install -r requirements.txt